tryton/trytond/doc/ref/transaction.rst

     Count the number of modification made in this transaction.

-.. method:: Transaction.cursor()

-    Returns a cursor object using the ``Transaction.connection``.

 .. method:: Transaction.start(database_name, user[, readonly[, context[, close[, autocommit]]]])

     Start a new transaction and return a `context manager`_.

-.. method:: Transaction.stop()

-    Stop a started transaction and pop it from the stack of transactions.

-    This method should not be called directly as it will be by the context manager when exiting the `with` statement.
+The non-readonly transaction will be committed when exiting the `with` statement without exception.
+The other cases will be rollbacked.

 .. method:: Transaction.set_context(context, \**kwargs)

     Update the transaction context and return a `context manager`_.
+The context will be restored when exiting the `with` statement.

+.. method:: Transaction.reset_context()

+    Clear the transaction context and return a `context manager`_.
 The context will be restored when exiting the `with` statement.

 .. method:: Transaction.set_user(user[, set_context])